kubos/kubos/docs/tutorials/app-register.rst

 The mutation can return the following fields:

+    - ``success`` - Indicating the overall result of the register operation
+    - ``errors`` - Any errors which were encountered while registering the application

+    - ``entry`` - The registration information about the newly registered application.
+      Will be empty if the registration process fails

         - ``app``

             - ``uuid`` - The unique identifier for our newly registered application.
 This will be used for all future interaction with our application
             - ``name`` - The name of the registered application, taken from the manifest file
             - ``version`` - The version number of this particular iteration of the application, taken from the manifest file
             - ``author`` - The author information for the application, taken from the manifest file
             - ``path`` - The abosolute path of the newly registered application file

         - ``active`` - Specifies whether the newly registered application is the current active version of the application which will be used when the service attempts to run it.
 This value should always be ``true`` when returned by this mutation

 We'll be interacting with the OBC from our SDK instance using the `netcat <https://linux.die.net/man/1/nc>`__ utility.
 By default, the applications service uses port 8000.

 Our registration process should look like this::

-    $ echo "mutation {register(path: \"/home/kubos/my-app\"){app{uuid,name,path}}}" | nc -uw1 10.0.2.20 8000
+    $ echo "mutation {register(path: \"/home/kubos/my-app\"){success,entry{app{uuid,name,path}}}}" | nc -uw1 10.0.2.20 8000
-    {"errs":"","msg":{"register":{"app":{"name":"my-mission-app.py","path":"/home/system/kubos/apps/8052dbe9-bab1-428e-8414-fb72b4af90bc/1.0/my-mission-app.py","uuid":"8052dbe9-bab1-428e-8414-fb72b4af90bc"}}}}
+    {"errs":"","msg":{"register":{"success":true,"entry":{"app":{"name":"my-mission-app.py","path":"/home/system/kubos/apps/8052dbe9-bab1-428e-8414-fb72b4af90bc/1.0/my-mission-app.py","uuid":"8052dbe9-bab1-428e-8414-fb72b4af90bc"}}}}}

 Adding a bit of formatting, the response looks like this::